KDEE247/AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design.
+A directory for implementing style designs